uce/materialize/doc/developer/design/20200708_sql_high_level_representation.md

     * be a self-contained data structure,
     * be easy to use,
     * be normalization-friendly.
+    * allow supporting complex features such as recursion in CTEs,
 * Proper support of `LATERAL` joins (#6875)
 * Support for functional dependency analysis during name resolution.